huggingface/blog/infini-attention.md

     + Prompt 3: It identifies where a person locates.
     + Prompt 4: It passes the needle pass key

-And now it continues the exact content of earlier segments.
-(Before this, it didn't continue the exact content of an earlier segment and only generated something related; this model is way better than the last one.)
+And in this cases, the models continue generating the exact content of earlier segments.
+(In our previous experiments, the model failed to continue with the exact content of an earlier segment and only generated something approximately related; the new model is thus quite much better already.)

 ## Section 6: Conclusion

-Unfortunately, Infini-attention doesn’t work well enough.
-To the best of our knowledge, Ring Attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.
-However, it requires a massive amount of resources for very large model sizes (e.g., 400B and beyond).
-Therefore, we will leave it here and encourage researchers to explore other attention compression techniques or figure out where we went wrong.
+Unfortunately, despite these progress, we found that Infini-attention was not convincing enough in our experiments and in particular not reliable enough.
+At this stage of our reproduction we are still of the opinion that Ring Attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are better options for extending a pretrained model to longer context length.

+These later technics still come with large resource requirements for very large model sizes (e.g., 400B and beyond). we thus till think that exploring compression techniques or continuing to push the series of experiments we've bee describing in this blog post is of great interest for the community and are are excited to follow and try new techniques that may be developped and overcome some of the limitation of the present work.

 **Recaps**